Gervinho’s Parma relegated after Torino defeat | Goal.com

 Three minutes after the hour mark, however, Mergim Vojvoda put the hosts ahead thanks to an assist from Cristian Ansaldi.

-Vojvoda tucked the ball into Luigi Sepe’s net after the Argentine defender had found his way into Parma’s backline.
+Vojvoda tucked the ball into Luigi Sepe’s net after the Argentine defender had found his way past Parma’s backline.

 The away side did not allow their heads to drop after conceding first as the game turned into a real end-to-end contest, but they squandered opportunities to level matters.